sailscastshq/docs.sailscasts.com/docs/boring-stack/railway.md

 ## Create a web service

-Create a new Node.js [Web Service](https://docs.render.com/web-services) on Render, and give Render permission to access the repo of your app.
+Create a new Node.js [Web Service](https://docs.render.com/web-services) on Railway, and give Railway permission to access the repo of your app.

 Use the following values during creation: